ibexa/documentation-developer/docs/tutorials/beginner_tutorial/beginner_tutorial.md

 ## Learning outcomes

-After finishing this tutorial, you:
+After finishing this tutorial, you should:

 - know how to construct the content model of a website.
-- are able to use templates to display your content according to your needs.
+- be able to use templates to display your content according to your needs.
 - know how to manage users and permissions.

 ## Scenario